Fattorino/ImNodeFlow/documentation.md

 <BR> Can be left empty if the nodes only needs inputs and outputs.

 ### What have we learned?
-To create a custom node, all it's needed is to define input pins, output pins + custom logic, and an optional body
+To create a custom node, all it's needed is to define input pins, output pins + custom logic, and an optional body.
 <BR> Everything else will be handled internally.
 ```c++
 class SimpleSum : public BaseNode